localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 Any execution of this data is recorded in the `/var/log/cloud-init-output.log` file.
 {{< /alert >}}

+### Connecting via SSH

-You can also setup an SSH connection to the locally emulated EC2 instance using the IP address.
+You can also set up an SSH connection to the locally emulated EC2 instance using the instance IP address.

-Run the following command to setup an SSH connection:
+First, we need to create or import an SSH keypair.
+For example, you can use an existing SSH public key in your home directory under `~/.ssh/id_rsa.pub`:
 {{< command >}}
+$ awslocal ec2 import-key-pair --key-name my-key --public-key-material file://~/.ssh/id_rsa.pub
+{{< /command >}}

+When running the EC2 instance, make sure to pass the `--key-name` parameter to the command:
+{{< command >}}
+$ awslocal ec2 run-instances --key-name my-key ...
+{{< /command >}}

+Once the instance is up and running, we can use the `ssh` command to set up an SSH connection.
+Assuming the instance is available under `127.0.0.1:12862` (as per the LocalStack log output), use this command:
+{{< command >}}
-$ ssh -p 22 -i test.pem 172.17.0.4
+$ ssh -p 12862 -i ~/.ssh/id_rsa root@127.0.0.1
 {{< /command >}}

 ## Docker backend